sajeethan19/PiProbability/ReadMe.md

 For more approximation,
 -Increase the total points.
--Average by doing it Again and again.
+*Average by doing it Again and again.